 Bananas are one of the most cultivated tropical crops after maize and beans.
 The banana fruit is also a source of income in many households and a staple product.

-Apart from being used as a fruit, bananas complement fruit salads, starch, crips, alcohol, or even dried and then sold as a dry fruit.
+Besides being used as a fruit, bananas complement fruit salads, starch, crips, alcohol, or even dried and then sold as a dry fruit.

 This plant’s leaves and stems are suitable for dairy and poultry consumption as they provide essential protein supplements.